 Her husband was still in one of those Services (but presumably off duty) during August 1833, when, as he was serving beside her behind the counter of their general store, a labourer rolled in through the doorway inebriated as a newt and agro to boot.
 William Glover was there to pay a bill for some sugar.
 All goods in the Swan River Colony of this time were exorbitantly expensive and sugar was no exception.
 Glover attempted to pick a fight over the price, but Hodges refused to rise to the bait.
 Glover next attempted to get a rise by questioning the fighting prowess of the British soldier.

 Hodges was aged in his early to mid-forties.
-His record had been good and he would have know that if he did not draw attention to himself, he would soon be eligible for a honourable discharge after many years of service.
-His son-in-law Dobbins (half his age) had no such concerns.
+His record was good and he would have known that if he did not draw negative attention to himself, he would soon be eligible for a honourable discharge after so many years of service.
+His son-in-law, Dobbins (half his age) had no such concerns.
 Suddenly Private James Dobbins was standing before Glover with a hand on his shoulder prepared to throw him out the store.

 Unfortunately, slouching in the doorway, and immediately outside, were some of William Glovers’ own comrades.
 Dobbins went down under a pile of bodies.
-A female voice (whether belonging to Mrs Hodges or Dobbins is not recorded) raised the call of hue and cry to summon assistance constable.
-That call was of “Murder!”
+A female voice (whether belonging to Mrs Hodges or Dobbins is not recorded) raised the traditional call of hue and cry to summon the assistance of the town constable.
+That call was “Murder!”

 “Corporal Dobbins was murdered down at Hodges’s”The Perth Gazette and Western Australian Journal, 28 Sep 1833 p.
 153

-Was the word that reached the the soldiers in Barracks.
+…was the message delivered across the road to the soldiers in barracks.
 The doughty men of the 63rd Foot swiftly mobilised and descended on Mrs Hodges’ store…